 - Third-party ratings

 Regulatory, ensuring compliance with domestic and international regulations, including:

 - Occupational Safety and Health Administration (OSHA), and

 - Canadian Transportation Agency

 Find the right fit for your style and business needs.
-Have a good conversation with the managers that you’re assessing, to make sure they fully understand your goals and requirements.
+Have a good conversation with the managers you’re assessing to ensure they fully understand your goals and requirements.
 Given everything that’s involved, you want to be sure that you’re working with a company that matches your needs.